 Throughout the years, the College has seen substantial growth in research, teaching and outreach.
 During the 1970s and 1980s, the College built a reputation for international research and service.
 In particular, the College became involved with projects in Brazil, Zambia, Pakistan and Russia.
 Research performed in these areas helped thrust the College into national and international fronts.
 To date, the College maintains strong international ties.
 Its faculty and graduates are making great strides with their work throughout the world.
 As an example, the 2006 World Food Prize recipient, Agronomist Edson Labato, is a Brazilian native and 1973 SIUC graduate whose work has improved living standards in third world countries.

-We are the College of Agricultural Sciences at Southern Illinois University Carbondale, and we are "more than meets the eye!"
+We are the School of Agricultural Sciences at Southern Illinois University Carbondale, and we are "more than meets the eye!"

-You can find additional information regarding the College of Agricultural Sciences at the following links:
+You can find additional information regarding the School of Agricultural Sciences at the following links:

 - SIUC's Ag College Eyes 50 More Years of Excellence [SIUC News Release, 04/11/2005]